Skip to content

 OpenDevin forks gaining traction fast:

-+ Local LLMs → $0 inference costs
+• Local LLMs: Potentially $0 inference costs when self-hosted

 Stack Builder’s Checklist